alecperkins/hydrator/README.md

-Hydra
+Hydro
 =====

-Hydra is a multi-tenant, semi-static web hosting application.
+Hydro is a multi-tenant, semi-static web hosting application that serves “rehydrated static files”.
 In addition to serving flat files, it can compile certain file types on the fly.
 Also, it can execute [CoffeeScript](http://coffeescript.org)-based files that match certain URL paths, allowing them to dynamically construct a response.
 It’s best used for small, mostly static, low-traffic “single-serving” sites.

 For example, the following project structure maps to these URLs: